vinay2132/CSCE_5218_DEEP_LEARNING_PROJECT/README.md

 The code in age_and_gender_prediction.ipynb loads data from the archive/UTKFace folder and processes it to predict age and gender using specified models.

+# Frameworks used

+TensorFlow: Used for deep learning tasks.
+Install with pip install tensorflow.
+NumPy: Used for numerical computing.
+Install with pip install numpy.
+Keras: Used for building neural networks.
+Install with pip install keras.
+Matplotlib: Used for data visualization.
+Typically installed with other scientific computing libraries.
+Seaborn: Used for statistical data visualization.
+Install with pip install seaborn.
+tqdm: Used for creating progress bars.
+Install with pip install tqdm.
+Pillow (not explicitly imported but used indirectly through Keras for image loading): Install with pip install pillow.